The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 When you get engaged, everything is so exciting and feels like it goes so fast that it can be easy to get carried away.
 Did you do this?
 Did you do that?
 Before you know it, you’re not sure what you’ve done and what’s left to do.
 That’s where we come in.
 Below are 20 steps you can follow to make sure you remember everything after getting engaged.

-1. Plan the perfect engagement announcement
+1. Plan your engagement announcement

 Photo © Blooming Photography | See their Bridebook profile